Short Stories: In the First Place …

 I never wanted to kill him.
 That’s not the reason I stabbed him.

 That’s why I think Jack’s a bad influence on me, see?
 Jack got all excited about those stupid Damascus steel edges dudes brought back with ’em after the war.
-They still bring ’em back for collectors and shit, only no way can Jack afford a kumi-kuchi, or whatever they’re called.
+They still bring ’em back for collectors and shit, only no way can Jack afford a yaki-biki, or whatever they’re called.
 They are kinda spooky and cool in a way, but compared to Jack I’m all, “What’s the big deal?”

 Don’t get me wrong: I like knives, too, only I like them survival knives.
 I think a lot about being lost somewhere, only me and my knife, and having to make it back to civilization.
 But I’m not as bad as Jack.
 In the first place, I don’t go kissing ’em and shit like Jack, no matter how drunk I get …